UDA-IIT-Mandi/UDA-Cycle-Self-Training/README.md

 - Adapted CST techniques for cross-device audio domain adaptation
 - Implemented comprehensive evaluation on DCASE TAU 2020 dataset

+## Mentors and Guides

+We would like to acknowledge our mentors and guides who provided invaluable guidance and supervision throughout this research project:

+- **Dr. Padmanabhan Rajan** - Associate Professor, The School of Computing and Electrical Engineering, IIT Mandi
+- **Abhishek Dileep** - Research Scholar, IIT Mandi

+Their expertise in machine learning, domain adaptation, and audio signal processing was instrumental in the successful completion of this work.

 ## Implemented Techniques

 ### 1. Computer Vision Domain Adaptation (Validation Work)